-Molecular Instruments, Inc. designs and synthesizes molecular kits for multiplexed quantitative bioimaging in academic research, drug development, and clinical pathology and diagnostics.
+Molecular Instruments™, Inc. (MI) designs and synthesizes kits for multiplexed quantitative bioimaging in academic research, drug development, and clinical pathology and diagnostics.
 MI offers custom assay design and development services for life sciences and pharmaceutical companies.

 Our hybridization chain reaction (HCR) technology introduced the concept of conditional nucleic acid self-assembly and enables multiplexed, quantitative, isothermal, enzyme-free signal amplification in diverse technological settings.
 Learn more

 HCR v3.0 probe sets, amplifiers, and buffers enable multiplexed quantitative RNA fluorescence in situ hybridization (RNA-FISH), RNA flow cytometry, and northern blotting with automatic background suppression throughout the protocol.
 Learn more

 Automatic background suppression ensures that HCR reagents will not generate amplified background even if they bind non-specifically within the sample, dramatically enhancing performance and ease-of-use.
 Learn more